ccao-data/model-res-avm/README.md

 improvement exemption cannot have their characteristics accurately updated, they are dropped from the training data (`modeldata`).

-## Major Changes From Previous Versions
+## Major Changes from Previous Versions

-This repository represents a significant departure from the [residential codebase](https://gitlab.com/ccao-data-science---modeling/ccao_sf_cama_dev) used to create assessed values in 2019 and 2020.
+This repository represents a significant departure from the [residential modeling codebase](https://gitlab.com/ccao-data-science---modeling/ccao_sf_cama_dev) used to create assessed values in 2019 and 2020.
 As the Data Science department at the CCAO has grown, we’ve been able to dedicate more resources to building models, applications, and other tools.
-As a result, we’ve made the following major changes:
+As a result, we’ve made the following major changes to the residential modeling codebase:

-  - Reduced the size of the residential modeling codebase substantially, from around 16,000 lines of R code to less than 1,000.
+  - Reduced the size of the codebase substantially, from around 16,000 lines of R code to less than 1,000.
 This was accomplished by moving complicated data handling to our [internal R package](https://gitlab.com/ccao-data-science---modeling/packages/ccao) and abstracting away machine learning logic to [Tidymodels](https://www.tidymodels.org/).